-These gardening and landscaping tools can plunge deep into your soil, breaking up soil clumps and aerating the top layer.
-After you work your soil a bit with a pitchfork, it becomes much easier to dig in with a shovel or spade.
+These gardening tools can plunge deep into your soil, breaking up soil clumps and aerating the top layer.
+After working the soil a bit with a pitchfork, it becomes much easier to dig in with a shovel or spade.
 The best pitchfork can lessen the load on your back and, despite being an extra step, actually speed up the digging process.

-- UPGRADE PICK: Gardena 17002 NatureLine Spading Fork
+- UPGRADE PICK: Gardena 17013 ErgoLine Spading Fork

-- BEST DIGGING FORK: Radius Garden 203 PRO Garden Digging Fork
+- COMFORT PICK: Radius Garden 203 PRO Garden Digging Fork

-- BEST GARDENING FORK: Fiskars Ergo D-handle Steel Garden Fork (47 Inch)
+- BEST GARDEN FORK: Fiskars Ergo D-handle Steel Garden Fork

 - BEST BORDER FORK: Spear & Jackson Select Stainless Border Fork